- 0. Intro

 2.5 Editing suggested content

-To enter the edit mode, click on the tool icon to reveal the edit button:
+To enter the edit mode, click on the pencil icon:

 It's possible to edit both the post and quote bubble content.
-Once you are finished with editing a post, hit "Save" under the post to preserve any changes made.
+Once you are finished with editing a post, click the floppy disc icon to preserve any changes made.

 2.5.1 Post states and variations